mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:20:31 So, it's used kind of all over the place.

-00:20:34 The behind the scenes though, it's taking the, what the dates that it found to the, the strings
+00:20:34 The behind the scenes though, it's taking the, what the dates that it found to the strings

 00:20:40 and passing those to date util.